PRAYER SHIFT IN THE NEW TESTAMENT (Part 2)

-Since God’s ways of dealing with us under the dispensation of grace is not the same with the ways He dealt with the people under the dispensation of law, our mindsets, focuses, or emphases in prayers are not expected to be the same with those of the people who lived under the law, which the Bible described as “having a shadow of the good things to come, and not the very image of the things…” (Heb.
+Since God’s ways of dealing with us under the dispensation of grace are not the same as the ways He dealt with the people under the dispensation of law, our mindsets, focuses, or emphases in prayers are not expected to be the same as those of the people who lived under the law, which the Bible described as “having a shadow of the good things to come, and not the very image of the things…” (Heb.
 10:1 NKJV).

-Unfortunately, many believers today are still praying according to the Old Covenant, with the same mindset, understanding, focus or expectation as the people under the dispensation of the law or the Old Covenant.
-This is one of the major reasons why their prayers are not availing much.
+Unfortunately, many believers today are still praying according to the Old Covenant, with the same mindset, understanding, focus, or expectation as the people under the dispensation of the law, the Old Covenant.
+That is one of the primary reasons why their prayers are not availing much.

 First, Approaching God is no longer a privilege of few men; the way to God’s presence is now opened to all men:

-Under the dispensation of law, there was a very strict restriction on approaching God’s presence.
+Under the dispensation of law, there was a stringent restriction on approaching God’s presence.
 Only the high priest could come so close to God’s mercy seat in the holiest place once a year after a series of ritual washings and sacrifices.
-He must come with great fear and trembling and he was not even permitted to utter a word while standing before God in the holiest place (Exo 30:10, Heb.
+He must come with great fear and trembling, and he was not even permitted to utter a word while standing before God in the holiest place (Exo 30:10, Heb.
 9:7).

-On the contrary, under the dispensation of grace, all restrictions to God’s presence have been totally removed.
-Approaching God is no longer the privilege of few people or restricted to a limited time a year; we all now have direct, equal and unlimited access to God in Christ.
+On the contrary, under the dispensation of grace, all restrictions to God’s presence have been removed.
+Approaching God is no longer the privilege of few people or restricted to a limited time a year; we all now have direct, equal, and unlimited access to God in Christ.